markxroberts/risco-mqtt-local/README.md

 ## Features

 - Interaction with RISCO alarm control panel using local APIs.
-- Interaction with MQTT Alarm Control Panel integration in Home Assistant: maps away, home and disarmed.
+- Interaction with MQTT Alarm Control Panel integration in Home Assistant: maps away, home and disarmed by default or other states via config.
 - Interaction with MQTT Binary Sensor integration in Home Assistant: sensors for each alarm state and additional alarm triggered sensor.
 - Home Assistant MQTT Auto Discovery.
 - RISCO multipartitions.